 how do i prepare to teach from LPL lesson plans?

 When you receive your newly purchased lesson plans, buy the necessary books listed in the Curriculum List.
-You can find a complete list of required and recommend books on amazon by clicking on the grade levels here: pre-kindergarten and kindergarten.
+You can find a complete list of required and recommend books on amazon by clicking here to visit our Quick Overview page.
 Read the lesson plan’s introduction first to familiarize yourself with the nuances of that particular subject.
 Begin gathering or purchasing the materials listed on the plans (please note that the materials in the complete list are in alphabetical order, while the weekly lists show only the materials you will need for each week).
 Finally, before teaching, familiarize yourself with the entire lesson plan, curricula, and content for the subject.
 There are 36 week’s worth of plans per document, with very few exceptions.

 how many days of instruction do lpl lesson plans contain each week?